Beta Virginis: Nomenclature

 β Virginis (Latinised to Beta Virginis) is the star's Bayer designation.

 It bore the traditional names Zavijava (also Zavijah, Zavyava and Zawijah) and Alaraph.
 Zavijava is from the Arabic زاوية العواء zāwiyat al-^{c}awwa’ 'corner of the barking (dog)'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Zavijava for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 In Chinese, 太微右垣 (Tài Wēi Yòu Yuán), meaning Right Wall of Supreme Palace Enclosure, refers to an asterism consisting of Beta Virginis, Sigma Leonis, Iota Leonis, Theta Leonis and Delta Leonis.
 Consequently, the Chinese name for Beta Virginis itself is 太微右垣一 (Tài Wēi Zuǒ Yuán yī, Supreme Palace Enclosure Right Wall One), representing 右執法 (Yòuzhífǎ), meaning The Right Law Administrator. 右執法 (Yòuzhífǎ), spelled Yew Chi Fa by R.H.
 Allen, means "the Right-hand Maintainer of Law".

 Properties

-This is an F-type main-sequence star with a stellar classification of F9 V, which means it is generating energy through core hydrogen fusion.
-Sun-like oscillations have been detected in Beta Virginis, allowing its internal structure to be modeled in more detail.
-It is around 2.9 to 3.3 billion years old with a projected rotational velocity of 4.3 km/s and appears to be near the end of its main sequence lifetime.
+Beta Virginis is an F-type main-sequence star with a stellar classification of F9 V, which means it is generating energy through core hydrogen fusion.
 Larger and more massive than the Sun, it is comparatively metal-rich (that is, it has a higher preponderance of elements heavier than helium).
-It is radiating 3.6 times the luminosity of the Sun from its photosphere at an effective temperature of 6132 K.
+It is radiating 3.6 times the luminosity of the Sun from its photosphere at an effective temperature of 6132 K. Sun-like oscillations have been detected in Beta Virginis, allowing its internal structure to be modelled in more detail.
+It is around 3 billion years old with a projected rotational velocity of 6.1 km/s and appears to be near the end of its main sequence lifetime.

+Beta Virginis appears to have mild chromospheric activity, which tentatively cycles on timescales of approximately 80 days.
+Zeeman-Doppler imaging reveals the star to have a relatively simple dipolar poloidal magnetic field.
+The star also displays relatively fast differential rotation, typical of F-type stars.